A Green new dawn?

 From guaranteeing every US citizen a job, to achieving net zero greenhouse gas emissions by 2030, congresswoman Alexandria Ocasio-Cortez’s ‘Green New Deal’ proposal has been described as a “watershed moment” for politics in the country.

-But with a reported eye-watering price tag of $94trn, and a timeframe of just 10 years to achieve its goals, others have labelled the proposal everything from “unrealistic” and “difficult” to “dangerous” and “immoral”.
+But with an eye-watering price tag of $94trn reported, and a timeframe of just 10 years to achieve its goals, others have labelled the proposal everything from “unrealistic” and “difficult” to “dangerous” and “immoral”.

 And it is the deal’s climate policies that have generated most publicity, such as meeting 100% of power demand through renewables, and, along with the net zero emission goal, performing energy efficiency upgrades to every building in the country.